Re-Opening Downtown Sports: Phase III, Step 2

 - Programs must separate participants into groups of no more than 24, including coaches and staff.... full-size basketball courts, may be used by more than one group of 12 at one time, provided that adequate social distance and group separation can be maintained.
 To ensure group separation, groups must be spaced at least 20 feet apart while sharing a playing surface or field.

-- Masks must be worn for all activities and may be removed during "High intensity aerobic or anaerobic" activities and replaced when intensity abates.
+- Masks must be worn for all activities and may be not removed except during frequent "mask breaks".

-- Scrimmages, organized games and tournaments are now allowed for contact sports ("High Risk) in Phase III, step 1 provided that modifications can be made to eliminate "deliberate contact" and reduce incidental contact.
+- Scrimmages, organized games are allowed for contact sports ("High Risk) in Phase III, step 1 provided that modifications can be made to eliminate "deliberate contact" and reduce incidental contact.

 Required modifications that allow scrimmaging for Basketball: